-- 1. Start a dialogue by pressing the VR button. - 2.
-Say a command (e.g., "Help").

-3. Use the ON/OFF VOLUME rotary knob to adjust the volume to a comfortable level while the Voice Recognition (VR) system is speaking.
-Please note the volume setting for VR is different than the audio system.
+- 1. Start a dialogue by pressing the Voice Command (6) vr button. - 2.
+Say a command (e.g., "Help"). - 3.
+Use the ON/OFF VOLUME rotary knob to adjust the volume to a comfortable level while the Voice Command system is speaking.
+Please note the volume setting for Voice Command is different than the audio system.